 Throughout the world, untreated leg fractures are leading to permanent disability and long-term hardships for those injured as well as their families - with the majority of accidents affecting the working poor.
 With more than 50% of the world’s population surviving on less than $2 per day, a disabled family member who cannot work can drag the entire family further into poverty for as many as 3 generations.
-In order to prevent this bleak outcome, SIGN Fracture Care International is dedicated to treating victims of orthopaedic injury throughout the developing world.
+In order to prevent this bleak outcome, SIGN Fracture Care International is dedicated to treating victims of orthopaedic injuries throughout the developing world.
 To do this, the organization collaborates with local surgeons to develop specialized training and implants, thereby supporting local efforts to provide effective orthopaedic surgery to the poor.
-With SIGN’s help, surgeons in the developing world are able to treat more patients and speed up the healing process, enabling patients to return to work and to continue supporting their families.
-Materialise proudly supports SIGN in their efforts by donating software that enables the design of new implants and innovations in those that already exist.
+With SIGN’s help, surgeons in the developing world are able to treat more patients and speed up the healing process, enabling patients to return to work and continue supporting their families.
+Materialise proudly supports SIGN in its efforts by donating software that enables the design of new implants and innovations in those that already exist.

 Bringing treatment to the working poor